-If the proposed crossing is built, positive land use changes are possible in the US.
-The vision is to create a better place to live, with a new crossing system as its neighbor.
-The 150-plus-acre plaza associated with Crossing X-10 or X-11 could be the separator of neighborhood uses to the west and logistics/industrial uses to the east.
+If the proposed crossing is built, positive land use changes are possible in the U.S. The vision is to create a better place to live, with a new crossing system as its neighbour.
+The 60 ha+ plaza associated with Crossing X-10A, X-10B, or X-11C could be the separator of neighbourhood uses to the west and logistics/industrial uses to the east.
 A number of households and businesses will be displaced if the project is constructed.
-If any of them choose to relocate in the Delray area that would help move the vision closer to reality.
+If any of them choose to relocate in the Delray area, that would help move the vision closer to reality.
 MDOT, in partnership with FHWA is exploring a number of concepts by which enhancements may be made to the Delray area if it becomes the "host community" for the project.
-These concepts are applicable with either an X-10 or X-11 Crossing.
+These concepts are applicable with either an X-10A, X-10B or X-11C Crossing.

 With regard to contaminated sites, several known or high potential sites were identified on both sides of the river.
-Recommendations in both the US and Canadian studies include preliminary site investigations (PSI) for most of the medium- and high-rated sites.
+Recommendations in both the U.S. and Canadian studies include preliminary site investigations (PSI) for most of the medium- and high-rated sites.
 Further assessment of the regulatory status and site conditions of other sites is also recommended.
 The PSIs will be completed for the preferred alternative and access can be obtained by provisions in applicable federal/state/provincial law.

-Overall, the X-10A crossing was identified as least preferred based on greater impacts associated with the Canadian plaza.
+Overall, the X-10A Crossing was identified as least preferred based on greater impacts associated with the Canadian plaza.